Search

 • Outdoor Ethics Guide

-While meeting with the Life to Eagle mentor is a not required step in the rank advancement process, it can be helpful.
+While meeting with the Life to Eagle mentor is not a required step in the rank advancement process, it can be helpful.
 As an experienced adult leader, and perhaps an Eagle Scout, the Life to Eagle mentor can give some guidance for the overall process, and provide insight into the lifelong impact of being an Eagle Scout.
 A Life to Eagle mentor is different from an Eagle project coach.
 This person can guide you in all of the steps from Life to Eagle, while your project coach might offer expertise and advice for planning and executing your specific project.

 Service to others is an important part of the Scout Oath— “…to help other people at all times.”
 Each year, tens of thousands of youth strive to achieve the coveted Eagle Scout rank by applying character, citizenship, and Scouting values in their daily lives.
 One of the rank requirements is to plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 The project must benefit an organization other than Boy Scouts of America.
 Through this requirement, Scouts practice what they have learned and gain valuable project management and leadership experience.